-Depending on the location of the injury in the nervous system, patients typically present with increased frequency, nocturia, urinary incontinence/urgency, urinary tract infection and urinary retention.
+Depending on the level of the injury in the nervous system, patients typically present with increased frequency, nocturia, urinary incontinence/urgency, urinary tract infection and urinary retention.
 The bladder may be hyperreflexic, hyporeflexic or areflexic with impaired to no sensation 3.

-- sensory neurogenic bladder: posterior columns of the spinal cord or afferent tracts leading from the bladder
+sensory (afferent) neurogenic bladder: posterior columns of the spinal cord or afferent tracts leading from the bladder

-- motor paralytic bladder: damage to motor neurons of the bladder
+motor (efferent) paralytic bladder: damage to motor neurons of the bladder

-- uninhibited neurogenic bladder: incomplete spinal cord lesions above S2 or cerebral cortex or cerebropontine axis lesions
+uninhibited neurogenic bladder: incomplete spinal cord lesions above S2 level or cerebral cortex or cerebropontine axis lesions

-- reflex neurogenic bladder: complete spinal cord lesions above S2 - may lead to pine cone (Christmas tree) bladder
+reflex neurogenic bladder: complete spinal cord lesions above S2 level - may lead to pine cone (Christmas tree) bladder

-- autonomous neurogenic bladder: conus or cauda equina lesions
+autonomous neurogenic bladder: conus medullaris or cauda equina lesions